-I’m an Associate Professor and Royal Society University Research Fellow at UCL.
+I’m a Professor and Royal Society University Research Fellow at UCL.

-I'm also deputy director of the Cosmoparticle Initiative.
+I'm also co-director of the Cosmoparticle Initiative.
 Previously I held fellowships in Oxford and Cambridge.
 I currently teach fourth year cosmology at UCL and am also highly active in public engagement.
-And I'm the author of some widely used scientific software.
-You can download my CV here.
+And I'm the lead author of some widely used scientific software.

-I currently run Advanced Physical Cosmology (PHAS0086) for fourth year undergraduates and Masters students.
+I currently run Advanced Physical Cosmology (PHAS0067) for fourth year undergraduates and Masters students.

 This course is open to people from UCL and other Colleges across London; it starts from the basics of general relativity and works up to a derivation of the major features in the cosmic microwave background and large scale structure.

 Students can find all course materials on Moodle.